If only learning at work could be...

 This is just one way of approaching new workplace learning– but it worked well.
 Learning in teams was successful in maintaining momentum, enabling social learning, and in helping people change not only what they did but their behaviours in doing it.
 Having leaders involved from the start was key – as was their coaching throughout.
 And centering the approach on real-work made it relevant, applicable, and sustained the learning beyond the formal elements.

 We were fortunate to work with a client with leaders and line managers who were prepared to support the programme – not only with a mandate to their teams but also with a commitment to ongoing support and a capacity to coach.
 What was clear from our Singapore breakfast was that this is not always the case.
 It requires curiosity, humility and commitment from leaders and managers to recognise that they are the first to have to learn new approaches, and to work with their teams to shift their behaviours.
-But, as Ross McEwan, CEO RBS said in Brand Learning’s Growth Drivers Study, leaders need to "keep upgrading the skills in your organisation, otherwise you find your staff can't keep up and your customers move on".
+But, as Ross McEwan, CEO RBS said in our 2016 research, leaders need to "keep upgrading the skills in your organisation, otherwise you find your staff can't keep up and your customers move on".

 BRAND LEARNING: Inspiring people.
 Lifting capabilities.
 Growing organisations.

 Degreed – How the workplace learns in 2016.